Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: Introduction

 \section{Introduction}

-The reduction theory for mechanical system with symmetry has its origin in the classical work of Euler, Lagrange, Hamilton, Jacobi, Routh, Liouville and Poincar\'{e} and its modern geometric formulation in the general context of symplectic manifolds and equivariant momentum maps is developed by Meyer, Marsden and Weinstein; see Abraham and Marsden \cite{abma78} or Marsden and Weinstein \cite{mawe74} and Meyer \cite{me73}.
+The reduction theory is an important subject and it is widely studied in the theory of mathematics and mechanics, as well as applications.
+In particular, the reduction theory for mechanical system with symmetry has its origin in the classical work of Euler, Lagrange, Hamilton, Jacobi, Routh, Liouville and Poincar\'{e}, and its modern geometric formulation in the general context of symplectic manifolds and equivariant momentum maps is developed by Meyer, Marsden and Weinstein; see Abraham and Marsden \cite{abma78} or Marsden and Weinstein \cite{mawe74} and Meyer \cite{me73}.
 The main goal of reduction theory in mechanics is to use conservation laws and the associated symmetries to reduce the number of dimensions of a mechanical system required to be described.
-So, such reduction theory is regarded as a useful tool for simplifying and studying concrete mechanical systems.
+So, such reduction theory is regarded as a useful tool for simplifying and studying concrete mechanical systems, and great developments have been obtained around the Marsden-Weinstein reduction in the theoretical study and applications of mathematics, mechanics and physics.
 Also see Abraham et al. \cite{abmara88}, Arnold \cite{ar89}, Libermann and Marle \cite{lima87}, Marsden \cite{ma92}, Marsden et al. \cite{mamiorpera07}, Marsden and Ratiu \cite{mara99} and Ortega and Ratiu \cite{orra04} for more details.\\

+The reduction theory of a Hamiltonian system with symmetry on the cotangent bundle of a configuration manifold is a very important special case of general reduction theory.
+We first give a precise analysis for the geometrical structure of Marsden-Weinstein symplectic reduced space of a Hamiltonian system with symmetry on a cotangent bundle.\\